BergerMarcin/houses-mobilereality-2/README.md

 ## Creating too general API action
 Preparing general API action method utilized quite a lot of hours but now I have quite nice, reused API action method for Vuex store

+## Checking if content is overflowed at mounted
+At mounted check/flag `isOverflowing` @ `Tile.vue` is set wrongly because property values `elContent.scrollWidth` and `elContent.scrollHeight` are wrong (as if each tile has full screen width).
+After all tiles viewed these property values are correct and so on flag `isOverflowing` is correct.<br/>
+My observation conclusion was that DOM probably needs more time to set its content - I mean need more time to localize all tiles properly and then property values `elContent.scrollWidth` and `elContent.scrollHeight` would be OK, so on flag `isOverflowing` would be correct.<br/>.
+So the only one solution might be awaiting some time with calling checking isOverflowing.
+At such cases the best Vue solution is `this.$nextTick` function.
+It occured that 2 `this.$nextTick` was required at/after mounted to set flag `isOverflowing` properly